spxbhuhb/z2-service/README.md

 }
 ```

-#### Service Registries

-Typically, you register your service providers during application startup some way, so the server knows that they are available.
+Register your service providers during application startup, so the server knows that they are available.

 You can use [defaultServiceProviderRegistry](/z2-service-runtime/src/commonMain/kotlin/hu/simplexion/z2/service/runtime/globals.kt)
 for this or implement your own way to store the services.
 These registries are used by the transports to find the service.